 NAFTALY, Keith: KKBT, 1993-95.
 Keith was born and raised in the Bay Area.
 He started as Bill Lee's phone person in 1980 at KFRC-San Francisco.
 He came to the Southland from KMEL-San Francisco, where he had been pd.
 In the spring of 1995, Keith joined Arista Records and by the fall was promoted to vp/a&r for the label.
 He went on to work at DreamWorks Records, Sony Music and RCA/Jive.

-He's now the evp of a&r at RCA Records.
+He's now the president of a&r at RCA Records, based in New York.

 In 2011, Naftaly took part in the judging panel of BravoTV's Platinum Hit.